timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 149-NATIONAL ENERGY POLICY AND PROGRAMS/SUBCHAPTER XV-INCENTIVES FOR INNOVATIVE TECHNOLOGIES/SUBCHAPTER XV-INCENTIVES FOR INNOVATIVE TECHNOLOGIES.md

     * (A) be deposited by the Secretary into the Treasury; and

     * (B) remain available until expended, subject to such other conditions as are contained in annual appropriations Acts.

+* #### (3) Reduction in fee amount
+  * Notwithstanding paragraph (1) and subject to the availability of appropriations, the Secretary may reduce the amount of a fee for a guarantee under this subsection.

 #### (i) Records; audits
 * #### (1) In general